pjtunstall/a-ray-tracer-darkly/README.md

 ### Particles

 At present, the library provides just one sort of diffuse/particulate object, `hittables::volumes::ConstantMedium`.
 (Such objects are sometimes called "volumes" or "participating media".)
-This is defined by a shape (representing the boundary of the diffuse object), color, and density.
+This is defined by a `Hittable` (a shape representing the boundary of the diffuse object), a `Color`, and an `f64` (density).

 ```rust
 let density = 0.3;